jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+Tests

 - test view details should disappear when changing view day dates
 - test logic that gets only events of that day

+Improvements

+- event validation (isValidEvent) + test
+- update current time base on if it is visible or not
-- remove old events[]
+- remove old events[]?

-- edit event
-- delete event
-- create event button on planner for accessibility
+Features

 - create banner that disappears if fails to create event (e.g., event.start is undefined)
   - don't run event component

-- Improve Event validation (isValidEvent)
-  - ensure all are not nullish
-  - test

-Features

-- connect event to specific day
-- set day view date when clicking on calendar and opening planner

-- update current time base on if it is visible or not
-- Create event from calendar to plot on planner
 - Add all day events to planner top
+- Edit event
-- Edit events on click
+- Create event button on planner for accessibility
-- Connect events created to specific day
-  - How to change days but preserve events?
-State?
-Only with bd?
-- Display dynamically the hours of the event being created during creation
-- If two events happen at the same time, show side by side
+- Delete event

 // https://www.npmjs.com/package/@fullcalendar/react